jogaudard/fluxible/README.md

 slopes_exp_liahovden_60 <- conc_liahovden |>
   flux_fitting(fit_type = "exp", end_cut = 60) |>
       flux_quality(fit_type = "exp",
             slope_col = "f_slope_tz",
             weird_fluxesID = c(
-                    101, # plot has a high peak at the start.
-CO2 accumulation in the canopy?
+              101, # plot starts with a high peak: accumulation in the canopy?
               106 # peak at the beginning of the flux that is messing up the fit )
                 )
 #> Cutting measurements...